 This simple process will help you pick those keywords opportunities that are worth the investment of time and resources.

 - Start by analyzing the competition.
-Ideally, you’ll want to target keywords that are easy to rank for.
+Ideally, you’ll want to target keywords where competition score is presented as “high ranking chance” or “very high ranking chance”.

 - Then look at the search volume.
 The bigger the number, the better, because it means many people are searching for that keyword.